atharvasune/FMP-ResNet/README.md

 ## Introduction

-This repository implements two research papers for state of the art Convolutional Neural Networks on the CIFAR - 10 dataset.
+This repository implements two research papers for state-of-the-art Convolutional Neural Networks on the CIFAR - 10 dataset.
 Further, these two models have been combined to form a hybrid model.
+The performances of all these datasets have been documented and shown below.

 ### ResNet